marcusbritanicus/QtGreet/README.md

 each command (ex. `command = "greetwl > /dev/null 2>&1"`).

 Custom login prompt can be activated by pressing `[Ctrl] - [Alt] - [X]` key combination.

+### Note on launching X11 Sessions
+While QtGreet launches sessions listed in `/usr/share/xsessions`, users may want to use `startx` to start a custom session defined in
+`~/.xinitrc`.
+QtGreet has support for this kind of a setup by default.
+If the executable `startx` exists in your `$PATH` you'll find an entry
+"Default X11 Session" in the list of sessions, which will simply execute `startx`, and start your session.
+Note that it is not possible for
+QtGreet to check if this file is valid or not, and that responsibility solely rests with the user.
+[RaZ0rr Ray](https://www.reddit.com/user/RayZ0rr_/) has drawn up some [detailed instructions](https://www.reddit.com/r/linux/comments/1c8zdcw/using_x11_window_managers_with_greetd_login/) to setup your session this way.

 ### CLI Options
 Following command-line options are available: